Top 10 Workforce Skills In 2020

 5) Coordinating with others

-Having strong interpersonal skills and being able to collaborate with colleagues to get things done will remain key skills in the future.
+Having strong interpersonal skills and being able to collaborate with colleagues to get things done will remain key workforce skills in the future.
 Interacting with others, working with a wide range of personality types and having the flexibility to cope with changing circumstances will also be central to your success.

 6) Emotional intelligence